chyidl/begin-again/docs/kubernetes/k8s.md

     - ConfigMap
         ```
         external configuration of your application
+        - local volumes
+        - not created via PV and PVC
+        - managed by Kubernetes
         ```
     - Secrets
         ```
         Secret lives in K8s, not in the repository
         used to store secret data
         base64 encoded
+        - local volumes
+        - not created via PV and PVC
+        - managed by Kubernetes
         ```
     - Volumes
         ```